Stratford-upon-Avon and Midland Junction Railway: Origins

 The Stratford-upon-Avon and Midland Junction Railway (SMJR) was formed by the combination of four railway companies.
 Those companies themselves had been formed with the intention of facilitating the transport of Northamptonshire iron ore to South Wales.
 The ironstone available to the South Wales iron-making industries had become scarce and was of poor quality, and there was huge demand.
 The Northamptonshire ore was not of the highest quality but it was abundantly available and conveying it to South Wales was worthwhile.

 The Northampton and Banbury Junction Railway

-The Northampton and Banbury Railway was authorised by Act of Parliament on 9 July 1847, with the intention of connecting the ironstone fields of Northamptonshire with a market for iron ore in South Wales.
+The Northampton and Banbury Railway was authorised by the Northampton and Banbury Railway Act 1847 (10 & 11 Vict. c. clxxviii) on 9 July 1847, with the intention of connecting the ironstone fields of Northamptonshire with a market for iron ore in South Wales.
 In the first instance it was to do this by connecting from Gayton Wharf, near Northampton, to the Buckinghamshire Railway, at Cockley Brake, near Banbury, running via Towcester.